Tutorial-HPPWM-and-NN/Day-2-HPPWM/exercise_4/exc_4.md

 ### Task 2: Generate the C++ Model Array

 Convert the .tflite binary to a C++ byte array.
-In Git Bash:
+Go to the root folder of "exercise_3".
+CLock right bottom and open git bash.
+Then in Git Bash run:

     cd exercise_3/artifacts
     xxd -i model_pruned_int8_tflm.tflite > model_data.cc